ComNets-Bremen/OPS/README.md

 ## Creating Graphs of Results

 Based on the standard configuration, the raw results (vector and scalar) collected after a simulation run are located in the `simulation/results` folder.
+There are 2 ways of creating charts and tables of results.
+Using the OMNeT++ IDE or using external tools/scripts.
+Here are examples of the 2 ways.

+### Using the OMNeT++ IDE

 Below is a brief (high-level) procedure to create your charts using the OMNeT++ IDE.

 1. Run the OMNeT++ IDE